datalad-handbook/book/docs/basics/101-133-containersrun.rst

        cmdexec = singularity exec {img} {cmd}

-   can be read as: "If this container is used, take the ``cmd`` (what you wrap in a :command:`datalad containers-run` command) and plug it into a :command:`singularity exec` command.
+   can be read as: "If this container is used, take the ``cmd`` (what you wrap in a :dlcmd:`containers-run` command) and plug it into a :shcmd:`singularity exec` command.
 The mode of calling Singularity, namely ``exec``, means that the command will be executed inside of the container.

-   You can configure this call format by modifying it in the config file, or calling :command:`datalad containers-add` with the option ``--call-fmt <alternative format>``.
+   You can configure this call format by modifying it in the config file, or calling :dlcmd:`containers-add` with the option ``--call-fmt <alternative format>``.
    This can be useful to, for example, automatically bind-mount the current working directory in the container.
    In the alternative call format, the placeholders ``{img}``, ``{cmd}``, and ``{img_dspath}`` (a relative path to the dataset containing the image) are available.
    In all other cases with variables that use curly brackets, you need to escape them with another curly bracket.